Skip to main content

 asyncio.run(main())

 The model sees the tool schemas, decides which to call, and the Runner executes them.
-Multi-step reasoning happens automatically—if a calculation requires calling add then multiply, the Runner handles the loop.
+Multi-step reasoning happens automatically—the Runner keeps calling the model until it can complete the task.

 • Type hints on all parameters and return values